The Art of Choosing Brand Colors: A Guide to Color Psychology

 • Occupation

-A great approach is to identify 2-3 colors that represent your brand’s personality and values.
-Use a color wheel or online tool to determine a complementary or analogous color scheme.
-Test out different options to see what resonates most with your target audience.
-Then, use those brand colors consistently in your logo, website, print materials, product packaging, and marketing campaigns.
+A smart approach is to identify two to three colors that reflect your brand’s personality and values.
+Use a color wheel or digital tool to explore complementary or analogous schemes.
+Test different options with your audience, then apply your palette consistently across all touchpoints—from logos to websites and packaging.

 Tap Into Color Meanings and Associations